 - Stock should travel the minimum number of miles to be slaughtered, ideally within the Dartmoor National Park area.

 - Distribution should take into consideration the number of food miles generated an environmental impact of distribution and packaging.

 - Farmers should aspire to develop renewable localised energy generation and shared disposal of waste.

 - Members must have the majority of their farm within the Dartmoor National Park.

 - Livestock must be owned by a DFA member from birth to slaughter.

 - The livestock must be born, raised and finished on DFA member holdings.

-- Livestock will be reared using traditional extensive farming methods of husbandry:- Beef to be singled suckled, no entire males, grass based diet.
+- Livestock will be reared using traditional and sustainable farming methods of husbandry:- Beef to be singled suckled, no entire males, grass based diet.